Prabal Gurung asks: Who gets to be an American?

 Adorning his runway Sunday at New York Fashion Week with hanging bouquets mixed with flags from around the world, the designer celebrated diversity in size and ethnicity, using plus-size models, nonbinary walkers and those of all colors.

-He celebrated some standards of American fashion as well, cowboy boots included.
+He celebrated some standards of American fashion as well, cowboy boots included, juxtaposing denim, sportswear influences and grand colorful gowns for evening.

-Gurung, a Nepalese American, said in a backstage interview he wanted to explore what America looks like and what Americana looks like.
-A rose motif dominated.
-It's the designer's favorite and America's national flower.
+Gurung, a Nepalese American, produces 80% to 90% of his clothes in his home base of New York.

+"I wanted to explore this idea of what America looks like, what Americana looks like, who does America belong to?
+For me, as an immigrant who came here almost 20 years ago, I came here to chase the American dream of hope, of possibility," he told The Associated Press backstage.
+"I've been able to contribute to the American economy."